April 8, 2026

 1. Improve the basics first: Teach search shortcuts and how to use pinned messages and saved items.
 Small training here pays off quickly.

 2. Turn recurring answers into living documentation: When the same question appears weekly, it’s a signal.
-Capture it somewhere that’s easier to browse than threads, and keep it updated.
+Capture it somewhere that’s easier to browse than threads, and keep it up to date.
+If you’re doing support in Slack at scale, this is where a knowledge base and AI answer layer can help.
+ClearFeed’s Atlas knowledge base and AI Agents, for example, make it easier to document and reuse recurring answers directly from Slack.

 7. Use Slack Features That Improve Flow, Not Just “Cool Factor”

-The best approach is: use features that reduce clutter and improve follow-through.
+The best approach is to use features that reduce clutter and improve follow-through.

 1. Sections that match how people work: Group channels into “high priority,” “projects,” “customers,” and “social” so the sidebar stays usable.